KaviHShah/Intro-to-Python/materials/09-session-1-recap-and-exercises.md

 ## Summary

+Hopefully that was a fun exercise to go over everything we have done so far!
+Let's now move on to today's topics.

 ::: {.callout-tip}
 #### Key Points

 - By completing the above exercise, you should be able to independently apply the concepts covered yesterday
+- If there is anything you found difficult, go back to the sections and recap the material

 :::